dannyallport-cain/ai_certify/SETUP_COMPLETE.md

-# 🎉 Setup Complete!

-Your Next.js SaaS application is now fully configured and ready for development!

-## ✅ What's Been Set Up

 ### 📦 **Project Configuration**
 - ✅ Updated to ai_certify v1.0.0 - Fire safety certificate management system
-- ✅ Added new dependencies: @neondatabase/serverless, @radix-ui components, date-fns, react-day-picker
+- ✅ Added new dependencies: , @radix-ui components, date-fns, react-day-picker
 - ✅ Port changed from 3000 to 4000 for better integration
 - ✅ All configurations updated for new port